simontran7/dev-notes/ds-and-algo/algorithm-patterns.md

 def matrix_recursive_dfs(matrix):
     ROWS = len(matrix)
     COLUMNS = len(matrix[0])
-    # where each element is of the form (change in row, change in col)
+    # NOTE: each element is of the form (change in row, change in col)
     DIRECTIONS = [(1, 0), (-1, 0), (0, -1), (0, 1)]

     def valid_cell(row, col):